lekhrajdinkar/02-spring/01_aws/06_Security/01_IAM.md

     - 1-2-1
     - delete principle, also delete inline policy.

-### am:PassRole and iam:GetRole
+### Iam:PassRole and iam:GetRole
-- Broad-access-role / pipeline role has these on all roles
+- Broad-access-role / pipeline role has these action on all resource(role type)
-- that's why we are able to add role on lambda,ecs,etc
+- that's why Broad-access-role, able to add any-role on lambda,ecs,etc

 ### **Audit**
 - check below Reports